 To add a user, click the New button from the button group along the right side of the page.
 A new user form will appear under the user list box.
 All usernames must be unique and are case insensitive.
 Once you have entered the new username, continue filling out the remaining fields.
-The user can then be configured by clicking on the additional buttons above the details.
+Once the user is created, their settings can be further configured by selecting the user and using the settings categories above the details.
+The categories are Profile, Constraints, Authentication, Allowed Protocols, and Virtual Directories

-A list of configurable properties for that user are:
+Some of the configurable properties for users are: